 What will I need to pay up front?

 Some costs associated with buying a home show up before you start making regular mortgage payments.
-These include:
+These could include but are not limited to:

 - Mortgage application fees